You are here

 Buying Lawn Mowers for Small Lawns

 If you buy an electric lawn mower you are likely to find that they are smaller, lightweight and easier to move around than heavier petrol lawn mowers.
-If you buy an electric lawn mower you may also find that they require less maintenance than a petrol lawn mower.
+An advantage of electric lawn mowers is that they require less maintenance than a petrol lawn mower.
 Consider how long you need the power lead to stretch before buying your electric lawn mower.
 View our full range of electric lawn mowers.

 You could consider buying a hover lawn mower if you have a smaller lawn.
 A hover lawn mower will get the job done quickly, but bear in mind that the quality of the cut might not be as good as buying another lawn mower type.
+Also some hover mowers do not have a collector which means you will need to rake up cuttings or leave them on the grass.
 View our full range of hover lawn mowers.

-You may want to buy a hand lawnmower if you have a smaller lawn to mow.
-If you buy a hand lawn mower you don’t need to worry about adding petrol or carrying a cable around.
-Modern hand push lawnmowers are much easier to use than what they were many years ago.
-If you buy a hand push lawn mower you will find that it is maintenance-free.
-They require the bare minmum of servicing and they are also almost silent.
+You may want to buy a hand push lawnmower if you have a smaller lawn to mow.
+If you buy a hand lawn mower you don’t need to worry about adding petrol, charging batteries or carrying a cable around.
+Modern hand push lawnmowers are easy to use and require much less maintenance.
+They require the bare minimum of servicing and they are also almost silent.
 View our full range of push hand lawn mowers.

 Buying a cordless lawn mower might be the right choice for you if you have a smaller lawn.
-If you buy one of these lawn mowers you can expect longer running times and quicker recharging times compared to past years as they have become more advanced in their technology.
+If you buy one of these lawn mowers you can expect longer running times and quicker recharging times compared to past years as they have become more advanced with the lithium-ion battery technology.
 View our full range of cordless lawn mowers.

 Buying Lawn mowers for Medium Sized Lawns